 Secrets of the Asylum is a manuscript in search of a publisher.

 All I wanted to do was fact-check my mother’s perplexing stories about her family and perhaps get to the bottom of her curiously insensitive way of raising me.
-I decided that the way to go about it was to request Grandma’s record from the state mental hospital where she had been a patient for over a decade.
+I requested Grandma’s record from Norwich State Hospital where she had been a patient for over a decade.
 Once I had it in my hands, the secrets just spilled out.
 Grandma wasn’t the only mentally ill woman on Mom’s side of the family — there were four others.
-Even more surprising, I learned that Grandpa might not be Mom’s biological father.

-In 2012, when I began my research, I was well-prepared to tackle the mysteries of my family history.
-I had just retired from a career as a librarian, having spent the last 14 years at the Library of Congress.
-After five years of dogged research — following the clues in Grandma’s patient record, locating ancestral homes and graves, discovering cousins I never knew I had, and using DNA testing — I pieced together a Dickensian tale of immigration, poverty, mental illness, family betrayal, and ultimately, redemption.
-I also proved beyond a doubt who Mom’s father really was.
+It was 2012, and I had just retired from a career as a librarian at the Library of Congress.
+I spent the next five years following the clues in Grandma’s patient record — locating ancestral homes and graves, discovering cousins I never knew I had, and undergoing DNA testing.
+Through my search, my academic approach frequently gave way to waves of emotion about my troubled family history.
+When I was done, I had pieced together a Dickensian tale of immigration, poverty, mental illness, family betrayal, and ultimately, redemption.

 Secrets of the Asylum: A Memoir of Madness and Family Secrets (103,000 words) is the story of dark family secrets and how the repercussions of suppressing the truth trickled down through the generations of my family.
 It is more than just a memoir about getting to the truth about my family.
 It’s a captivating view of American history from the point of view of my grandmother’s French-Canadian family, who were part of a mass migration of poor farmers leaving Quebec for New England to work in textile mills.
 It is also a heartbreaking tale of the women in the family who ended up in an overcrowded state hospital during the first half of the 20th century, subjected to therapies that ranged from dubiously effective to outright abusive.
 Finally, it’s an inspiring story of both Grandma’s and Mom’s determination to overcome their unfortunate circumstances and strive for a better life for themselves and their children.